haxala1r/nettapus/README.md

 	- Add proper disk abstraction.
 	- Add module loading.

-	- Add an ATA DMA driver.
+	- Add an ATA DMA driver. (as PIO mode is too slow)
 	- Add an SATA/AHCI driver.
 	- Add USB support.
 	- Add keyboard support.

 	- Add support for another file system, because Tar doesn't count.
-	- Refactor a huge chunk of the VFS, because it is currently just a huge chunk of hacky mess.
+	- Refactor a huge chunk of the VFS, and adapt it to 64-bits.

 	- Add UEFI support.
 I have experimented with this and it works -- but it will only be done after proper VGA support is made.
-	- Add proper VGA support.
 	- Add GPT support (instead of the traditional MBR).

-#Dones
+# Dones
-Here are some things from the above list I've completed (and moved here).
+Here are some things from the above list that have been completed:

-	- Switch to higher half.
+	- Switched to higher half.
+	- Switched over to 64-bit mode.
 	- Set up paging.
-	- Add a proper memory manager, as well as a heap.
+	- Added a proper memory manager, as well as a heap.
-	- Add support for at least one filesystem.
+	- Added support for at least one filesystem.
 (TAR)

-	- Add PCI support.
+	- Added PCI support.
-	- Add an ATA PIO driver.
+	- Added an ATA PIO driver.

-	- Add proper file abstraction.
+	- Added proper file abstraction.

+	- Added proper VGA support.

 # Contributions
-Yeah, this project's still pretty immature as of now.
-Any contribution is really appreciated, but please make sure you use the same coding style as I do, which mainly consists of:
+This project is still pretty immature as of now (just as I am).
+As such, contributions are really appreciated, but please keep in mind that this project is made for me to learn about OSDev first and foremost.
+Because of this, unless the added piece of code is extremely clean, I don't plan on accepting *too much*.

+Though, if you still plan on contibuting, try to follow these guidelines:

-	- Asterisk to the left when declaring pointers.
+	- Asterisk to the right when declaring pointers.
-	- snake_case is preferred, but there are cases it just doesn't work well.
+	- snake_case is preferred, but there *are* cases it just doesn't work well.
 	- Divide your code into segments of closely related things with whitespaces and newlines.
 	- Divide stuff into different functions whenever possible.
 	- Ignore all of the above and write shitty code like you're gonna die tomorrow.